csharp-enumerables

 What are Enumerables in C#

-In C#, enumerables are a mechanism to iterate over collections of elements.
-For example, they can be used in FOR EACH loops or combined with LINQ.
+In C#, enumerables are a mechanism for iterating over collections of elements.
+For example, they can be used in FOR EACH loops or combined with each other using LINQ.

-Technically, an enumerable refers to any object that implements the IEnumerable or IEnumerable<T> interface.
+Technically, internally an enumerable refers to any object that implements the IEnumerable or IEnumerable<T> interface.

 Let’s see it in detail 👇.